INDIVIDUAL HERBS

 Ma Dou Ling

-Lung Qi Deficiency with chronic cough, dyspnea ad asthma
+Lung Qi Deficiency with chronic coughing, dyspnea ad asthma.

 Fr Mume